-When having larger teams of content creators and editors working on the same content may cause frustration in terms of which team member is editing which item or how they access other team members work to provide feedback, for example.
+When having larger teams of content creators and editors working on the same content, it is important to create a collaborative experience and any team member understands who is working on which item and how to access other team members work, for example, to provide feedback.

 With Sitefinity CMS, when working in the content editor, you can collaborate with team members by sharing a link to the content you are working with.
 To do this, just send your colleagues the URL and they can start collaborating straight away.

 Smart lock prevents team members from locking a content item from other users just by opening it.
 The item is locked only after a team member actually starts editing the content.
 Thus, you avoid any downtime in teamwork.